Khushi-084/BridgeLabz-Training/README.md

 - Used the Length property to avoid hard-coded values. 📏
 - Learned multi-dimensional and 2D arrays (matrices). 🔢🔢
 - Accessed multi-dimensional arrays using nested loops. 🔄🔄
 - Followed best coding practices such as proper naming, indentation, comments, and input validation. ✅

+---

+## Day 7: December 24, 2025 - Methods in C# 📅
+**Topic:** Methods and Function Implementation 🔧
+**What I Learnt:** 📚
+- Understood the concept of methods in C# ✅
+- Learned method syntax and structure 🔢🔢
+- Created user-defined methods  📦
+- Learned how to call methods from the Main() method ✏️
+- Solved basic logical problems by dividing code into methods 📏

+---

+## Day 8: December 26, 2025- Strings in C# 📅
+**Topic:** String Handling and Operations 🧵
+**What I Learnt:** 📚
+- Introduction to strings in C# 🧩
+- Declaring and initializing strings🔄
+- Taking string input from the user 📦
+- Accessing characters in a string using index ✔️❌
+- Using string properties and methods such as:Length, ToUpper(), ToLower(), Equals() 🔗
+- Performed basic string operations: Comparing two strings, Reversing a string, Checking for palindrome strings, Counting vowels and consonants 🔐
+- Implemented programs without using built-in shortcuts where required 📏
+- Improved understanding of string manipulation and logic building ✅